Prop Firm Risk Management: How Funded Traders Stay Consistent and Avoid Resets

 Prop firms exist to test consistency, not luck.
 Their rules — like daily loss limits and maximum drawdowns — are designed to reward disciplined traders who can manage exposure across multiple sessions.

-💡 Understand the Rules: For a deeper look at why prop firms impose these limits, read Prop Firm Rules That Surprise New Traders — it explains how rule design ties directly into risk management expectations.
+💡 Understand the Rules: For a deeper look at why prop firms impose these limits, read our prop firm rules guide and the rules comparison which shows every firm's daily limits and drawdown types side by side — it explains how rule design ties directly into risk management expectations.

 Common Risk Management Mistakes in Prop Firms